btholt/complete-intro-to-react-v4/README.md

 This course was written for and recorded by [Frontend Masters][fem] as the [Complete Intro to React v4][course] and [Intermediate React][course-intermediate] courses.
 The code here is licensed under the Apache 2.0 license and the [course notes][v4] are licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.

+## Important Note

+The Petfinder API was updated to v2.
+All course code still works, but you'll need to sign up for developer keys for the V2 of the Petfinder API.
+You'll also need to update your Petfinder Client to v2.0.1 in your package.json.
+See: https://github.com/btholt/complete-intro-to-react-v4/blob/master/package.json#L38

 ## Debugging

 Parcel is an ever evolving project that's just getting better.
 If you run into problems with it not respecting changes (particularly to your `.babelrc` or `.env` files) then delete the `dist/` and the `.cache/` directories.
 You can do this in bash by running from the root directoy of your project `rm -rf dist/ .cache/` or just by deleting those directories in your editor.
 This will force Parcel to start over and not cache anything.